Moduli of $\mathbb{Q}$-Gorenstein pairs and applications: Projectivity of the moduli of stable pairs

-\begin{bf}Step 2.\end{bf} The map $U\to \cK_{n,v,I}$ extends to a finite map $\Phi:B\to \cK_{n,v,I}$.
+\begin{bf}Step 2.\end{bf} The map $U\to \cK_{n,v,I}$ extends to a finite map $\Phi \colon B\to \cK_{n,v,I}$.

 The extension follows from Theorem \ref{thm_morphism_our_stack_to_kollars_one_for_reduced_bases}.
 To prove that $\Phi$ is finite, we can use Lemma \ref{lemma:finitedness:paper:zsolt}.
 Indeed, if it was not finite, there would be a curve contained in a fiber of $\Phi$.
-But then, up to replacing $C$ with an open subset of it, there would be a stable pair $(Y,D_Y)$ and a $p$-stable family $g:(\cX;\cD)\to C$ as in Lemma \ref{lemma:finitedness:paper:zsolt}.
-Therefore there would be finitely many isomorphism types of $p$-stable pairs in the fibers of $g$: this contradicts point (2) above.
+But then, up to replacing $C$ with an open subset of it, there would be a stable pair $(Y,D_Y)$ and a $\bQ$-stable family $g \colon (\cX;\cD)\to C$ as in Lemma \ref{lemma:finitedness:paper:zsolt}.
+Therefore there would be finitely many isomorphism types of $\bQ$-stable pairs in the fibers of $g$: this contradicts point (2) above.

-\begin{bf}End of the proof.\end{bf} From Theorem \ref{thm:main:step:proj}, up to replacing $m_0$ with a multiple (which depends only on $X$), the line bundle $\Phi^*\cL_k$ is ample.
+\begin{bf}End of the proof.\end{bf} From Theorem \ref{thm:main:step:proj}, up to replacing $m_0$ with a multiple (which depends only on $\cM$), the line bundle $\Phi^*\cL_k$ is ample.
 But a multiple of $\cL_k$ descends to a line bundle on $K_{n,v,I}$.
 In other terms, there is a line bundle $G$ on $K_{n,v,I}$ whose pull-back is $\cL_k^{\otimes c}$ for a certain $c>0$.
-Therefore $G_{|X}$ is ample since it is ample once pulled-back via the \emph{finite} map $B\to X$.
-But if a line bundle is ample when restricted to each irreducible component, it is ample. \end{proof} \begin{Remark} We remark that for the proof of Corollary \ref{cor proj moduli} we do not need assumption (A).
-Indeed, with the notation of the proof of Corollary \ref{cor proj moduli}, we just need assumption (A) to hold for the pairs parametrized by $\sF$.
-But for the generic points of $\sF$, assumption (A) holds by construction, whereas for the other points of $\sF$ it holds from \cite{HX13}*{Section 7}. \end{Remark}
+Therefore $G|_{\cM}$ is ample since it is ample once pulled-back via the \emph{finite} map $B\to \cM$.
+But if a line bundle is ample when restricted to each irreducible component, it is ample. \end{proof}